Christmas in July (film)

 Christmas in July is a 1940 American screwball comedy film written and directed by Preston Sturges, and starring Dick Powell and Ellen Drew.

-Based on Sturges' unproduced 1931 play A Cup of Coffee, it follows an ambitious clerk who is tricked into thinking he has won $25,000 in a slogan contest for a coffee company, and begins using his believed winnings to fulfill his dreams.
-It was Sturges' second film as writer-director, after The Great McGinty (1940).
+Based on Sturges' unproduced 1931 play A Cup of Coffee, it follows an ambitious clerk who is tricked into thinking he has won $25,000 in a coffee company slogan contest, and begins using the prize money he is errantly given to fulfill his dreams.
+It was Sturges' second film as writer-director, after The Great McGinty earlier in 1940.

 Plot

-Dr. Maxford is thoroughly exasperated; he is supposed to announce on national radio the winners of a slogan contest for his Maxford House Coffee, where the first prize is $25,000.
-Maxford's jury is deadlocked by the stubborn Mr. Bildocker.
-As a result, the program ends without an announcement.
+Maxford House Coffee company owner Dr. Maxford is thoroughly exasperated; he is supposed to announce on national radio the winners of a $25,000 slogan contest for his flagship brew, but stubborn Mr. Bildocker has the jury deadlocked.
+Embarrassingly, the program ends without an announcement.

-Office worker Jimmy MacDonald dreams of winning, hoping to validate himself, provide some luxuries for his mother, and marry his girlfriend, Betty Casey.
-Betty does not understand his slogan: "If you can't sleep at night, it's not the coffee, it's the bunk."
+Office worker Jimmy MacDonald has sweated out an entry and has grandiose dreams of winning, hoping to prove himself to the world, provide some luxuries for his mother, and marry his girlfriend, Betty Casey.
+Betty does not understand his punning slogan: "If you can't sleep at night, it's not the coffee, it's the bunk."

 As a joke, three of his co-workers place a fake telegram on Jimmy's desk informing him that he has won.
-Jimmy's boss, J. B. Baxter, is so impressed that he promotes Jimmy on the spot to advertising executive, with his own office, a private secretary, and a raise.
+Jimmy's boss, J. B. Baxter, is so impressed that he promotes him on the spot to advertising executive, with his own office, a private secretary, and a raise.
 Tom Darcy, one of the pranksters, tries to clear things up before they go too far, but loses his nerve.

-When Jimmy arrives to collect the check, Dr. Maxford assumes his committee finally reached a decision without informing him and writes a check to Jimmy.
-Jimmy and Betty go on a shopping spree at Shindel's department store.
-After telephoning Maxford to confirm the check is good, Mr. Shindel gives Jimmy credit to buy an engagement ring for Betty, a luxury sofa-bed for his mother, and presents for all of their neighbors.
+When Jimmy arrives to collect his prize, Dr. Maxford assumes his committee finally reached a decision without informing him and gives a check to Jimmy.
+Jimmy and Betty race to Shindel's department store for a shopping spree.
+After telephoning Maxford House to confirm the check is good, Mr. Shindel gives Jimmy credit to buy an engagement ring, a luxury sofa-bed for his mother, and presents for all of their neighbors.

-When the truth comes out, Shindel descends on Jimmy's street to try to repossess his merchandise.
-Maxford follows them and confirms Jimmy did not win.
-In the commotion, Shindel learns that Maxford's signature is genuine; instead of reclaiming the merchandise, he tries to force Maxford to pay for it.
+When the truth comes out, Shindel descends on Jimmy's apartment to try to repossess his merchandise.
+Maxford also shows up trying to get his money back.
+In the commotion that erupts outside the building, Shindel learns that Maxford's signature on the check is genuine; instead of reclaiming the merchandise, he tries to force Maxford to pay for it.
 Tom and the other two pranksters admit they are to blame.

-That night, Jimmy and Betty confess to Baxter.
-Betty's heartfelt plea persuades Baxter to let Jimmy try to prove himself and keep his promotion, although on a very short probationary period and with no raise.
-Meanwhile, Bildocker bursts into Maxford's office to announce that the other jury members have finally given in and accepted his choice for the grand prize winner: Jimmy.
+That night, Jimmy and Betty confess the mixup to Baxter, who seeks to dismiss the young fraud.
+Betty's heartfelt plea persuades Baxter to let Jimmy try to prove himself, put on a short leash without the raise, but keeping the promotion.
+Baxter agrees.

+Back at Maxford House, Bildocker bursts into Dr. Maxford's office to announce that, unawares, the jury has chosen a winner: Jimmy MacDonald.